junaid9211/study-notes/head-first-git/01-notes.md

 - Adding our work `git add FILE-NAME`
 - Commiting our work `git commit -m "Your Message"`

+To remove a file from index you can use `git reset FILE-NAME` or `git reset` to empty the index

 ## The three stages of git
 - working directory
 - index also called staging area